SIERRA VISTA Phase I

 HACSJ Redevelops HACSJ’s Oldest Public Housing Development

-Sierra Vista, located in south Stockton, south of Dr. Martin Luther King Jr. Boulevard (formerly Charter Way), is home to approximately 394 families.
-The redevelopment comes after the HACSJ received $24.3 million in highly competitive 9% low-income housing tax credits (LIHTC) as part of the financing structure for its first phase.
+The redevelopment comes after HACSJ received $24.3 million in highly competitive 9% low-income housing tax credits (LIHTC) as part of the financing structure for its first phase.
 The project will utilize both public housing subsidy and Housing Choice Project Based Vouchers to maintain affordability.

-The development will include a Community Building in addition to recreational open space with a network of walkways connecting the site along with play field areas and tot lots for the residents.
-The Community Building is proposed to include a fully furnished multipurpose room, a kitchen, restroom facilities, manager and social service offices, a large activity/lounge area, and a maintenance shop.
-There will be a swimming pool and a laundry facility for the residents as well.
+The development will also include a community building in addition to recreational open space.
+A network of walkways will connect the site along with play field areas and tot lots for the residents.
+The community building is proposed to include a fully furnished multipurpose room, a kitchen, restroom facilities, manager and social service offices, a large activity/lounge area, and a maintenance shop.
+There will also be a swimming pool and a laundry facility for the residents.

-The buildings are proposed to be designed as two-story structures constructed of wood frames, flat roofs with low slope overhangs supported by concrete slabs and perimeter foundations.
-Exterior finishes are proposed to be stucco utilizing durable and environmentally friendly building materials in a variety of colors throughout the development.
-All aspects of building construction will comply with quality construction standards to ensure longevity and safety of these high quality structures In addition, the project will provide a 40% offset of tenants’ electricity and 100% of the common area electricity through the incorporation of a photovoltaic system.
+The buildings are proposed to be designed as two-story structures with stucco serving as the exterior finishing.
+All aspects of the buildings and their designs will comply with quality construction standards to ensure longevity and safety.
+In addition, the project will provide a 40% offset of tenants’ electricity and 100% of the common area electricity through the incorporation of a photovoltaic system.

-All of the units will incorporate universal design elements, which include, but are not limited to the following; no-step entries, minimum 34-inch doorways and passageways, accessible bathrooms with reinforced grab bars, hallway widths of at least 42-inches, and levered door handles and faucets.
-In addition, 5% of all first floor units will be fully accessible and all adaptable for those individuals requiring adjustments in their units for ADA accessibility.
-Within each unit, residents will directly benefit from standard features such as Energy Star® rated refrigerators and dishwashers, low flow toilets, sink disposals, ranges with ovens, plentiful counter and cabinet and storage space throughout the unit as well as washer and dryer hookups.
+All units will incorporate universal design elements, which include, but are not limited to: no-step entries, minimum 34-inch doorways and passageways, accessible bathrooms with reinforced grab bars, hallway widths of at least 42-inches, and levered door handles and faucets.
+Additionally, 5% of all first floor units will be fully accessible and adaptable for individuals requiring adjustments for ADA accessibility.
+Within each unit, residents will directly benefit from standard features such as Energy Star® rated refrigerators and dishwashers, low flow toilets, sink disposals, ranges with ovens, plentiful storage space throughout the units, as well as washer and dryer hookups.

 Our financing application for Low Income Housing Tax Credits (LIHTC) to the California Tax Credit Allocation Committee (CTCAC) was made on March 1, 2017 and we anticipate an allocation on June 7, 2017.
 We have already launched into the development of the design with the architects, engineers, and contractors and anticipate beginning relocation and construction early December of 2017 and completion in early 2019.

 The total development costs are expected to be over $35 million with over $22 million in tax credit equity (through the sale of LIHTCs).
-The Housing Authority is contributing over $5 million between loan funds and the value of the land and the remainder will be in the form of a mortgage associated with the development.
+HACSJ is contributing over $5 million between loan funds and the value of the land and the remainder will be in the form of a mortgage associated with the development.